 Equip frontline practitioners with the knowledge, skills and confidence to adopt a relational approach to their practice and to use a brief intervention model, ABLE, to respond effectively to service user’s in distress.

-Explore, through the course material, experiential learning exercises and group discussions, the:
+Through the course material, experiential learning exercises and group discussions, the course explores:

 - Brain science evidence linking relational well-being to health outcomes;